rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 #### GET '/categories/{category_id}/dishes'
 - Retrieves a list of dishes from the same category by category_id
 - Request arguments: **category_id**
-- Returns a list of dishes grouped by a given category_id and a success message.
+- Returns a list of dishes grouped by a given category_id and success status.

 ##### Exmaple request:
 `GET /categories/2/dishes`